astridve/LMECA2170---sweepline-algorithm/README.md

 	* display the progressive 2D configuration (segments and their intersection points) point by point
 	* Highlight the segments that are considered by the algorithm at instant t

-  [IF image AND animation ARE NOT SET TO TRUE, THE PROGRAM RUN ITS FASTEST VERSION AND SIMPLY PRINT THE RESULTS (NUMBER OF INTERSECTION) IN THE CONSOLE]
+  [IF image AND animation ARE NOT SET TO TRUE, THE PROGRAM RUN ITS FASTEST VERSION AND SIMPLY PRINT THE PERFORMANCES/RESULTS IN THE CONSOLE]

 - (bool) on_click :
-	* disable the automatic animation, you decide when to go to the next point by left-clicking
+	* disable the automatic animation, you decide when to go to the next point by left-clicking (use right-click to drag whitout skipping)

 - (float) dt :
 	* define the minimal waiting time before window update during automatic animation in milliseconds

 - (bool) fullscreen :
 	* decide if the image or animation is fullscreen or not (automatic animation will always be fullscreened)

-- (GLsizei) nPoints :
-	* number of points needed to define the segments you want to be analysed

-- (GLfloat[nPoints][2]) segment_coord :
-	* array of points coordinates that define segments 2 by 2.

 Colors explanation